Christian mission: British Empire

-Missionary societies funded their own operations that were not supervised or directed by the Colonial Office.
+Missionary societies funded their own operations that were not supervised or directed by the British Colonial Office bureaucracy.
 Tensions emerged between the missionaries and the colonial officials.
-The latter feared that missionaries might stir up trouble or encourage the natives to challenge colonial authority.
+The latter feared that missionaries might stir up trouble or encourage "natives" to challenge colonial authority.
 In general, colonial officials were much more comfortable with working with the established local leadership, including the native religions, rather than introducing the divisive force of Christianity.
-This proved especially troublesome in India, were very few local elites were attracted to Christianity.
-In Africa, especially, the missionaries made many converts.
-As of the 21st century there were more Anglicans in Nigeria than in England.
+This proved especially troublesome in India, were very few local élites were attracted to Christianity.
+In Africa, especially, the missionaries made many converts: at the start of the twenty-first century there were more Anglicans in Nigeria than in England.

-Christian missions in Australia played a part in both indoctrinating Aboriginal Australians into Christianity, and in controlling their movements and removing children from families, leading to the Stolen Generations.
-German missionaries ran Lutheran and other mission stations and schools, from the earliest days of colonisation of Australia.
+Christian missions in Australia played a part both in indoctrinating Aboriginal Australians into Christianity, and in controlling their movements and removing children from families, leading to the Stolen Generations.
+German missionaries ran Lutheran and other mission stations and schools from the earliest days of European colonisation of Australia.
 One of the largest organisations was the United Aborigines Mission, which ran dozens of missionaries and stations in Western Australia, New South Wales and South Australia in the 1900s.